 What is Palatably Queer?

 Created by Misty Gedlinske, "Palatably Queer" is a newsletter about identity and intersectional advocacy in a time when everything is political and far more things have become partisan than they should be.

 The name comes from a phrase someone once used to describe me.
 (Yep, out loud and in person.
 Bless their heart.)
-Aside from being moderately offensive, it was perhaps the most concise and illuminating thing that anyone has ever said to me about the difference between how I understand and define myself and what others assume or expect.
+Aside from being moderately offensive, it was perhaps the most concise and illuminating thing that anyone has ever said to me about the discrepancy between how I understand and define myself and what others assume or expect.

 In a culture that feels most comfortable with either/or binaries, there’s a certain tension created by Both/And identities and perspectives.
 There are also benefits that greatly outweigh that tension.
 I like to explore and write about all of that, in ways I hope will continue to resonate with others.